muhammadwork2020/ai-video-rainforest-video-experiment/README.md

 # 🎬 AI Video Experiments by Muhammad

 Welcome to my creative sandbox for AI-generated video projects.
 I'm exploring storytelling, prompt engineering, and visual design using generative tools.
-Each video is a learning experience—some polished, some experimental—but all part of my journey.
+Each video is part of my learning journey—some polished, some experimental—but all reflect curiosity, growth, and a love for visual storytelling.

 ---